-Stio’s Shot 7 ($650) takes its über-comfortable Hometown Hooded Jacket and layers it with a two-layer GORE-TEX shell.
+Stio’s Shot 7 ($649) takes its uber-comfortable Hometown Hooded Jacket and layers it with a two-layer GORE-TEX shell.
 The fill is responsibly sourced 800-fill that’s been treated for water repellency.

 The baffles are narrow, preventing the down from shifting.
-Although the down is treated to repel moisture, if you’re regularly venturing out into cold, wet slopes, we’d recommend a more forgiving insulation like Helly’s Alpha LiftLoft or Stio’s own synthetic DoubleCharger ($400).
+Although the down is treated to repel moisture, if you’re regularly venturing out into cold, wet slopes, we’d recommend more forgiving insulation like Helly’s Alpha LiftLoft or Stio’s own synthetic DoubleCharge ($429).

 We found the Shot 7 stays warm in the teens when layered over a midweight base layer.
 The fit is roomy, so if you tend to run cold, there’s room to add a midweight fleece.
 For warmer days, large mesh-backed pit zips provide some relief.